Last updated February 27, 2023

-- All requests made by apps originate from a set of stable outbound IP addresses allowing you to use IP whitelisting to secure access to various backend services such as an on-premise web service gateway.
+- All requests made by apps originate from a set of stable outbound IP addresses allowing you to use IP allowlists to secure access to various backend services such as an on-premise web service gateway.

 - Dynos within a Private Space can communicate directly with each other over a private network.

-- Dynos within a Private Space can communicate directly over a private network with certain types of add-on resources such as Heroku Postgres and Heroku Redis.
+- Dynos within a Private Space can communicate directly over a private network with certain types of add-on resources such as Heroku Postgres and Heroku Data for Redis.
 A database or Redis instance created in a Private Space cannot be accessed directly over the public internet.